ShubhamOulkar/frontend/learn-react/src/hooks/readme.md

 # Q. When will react run cleanup function?

-Cleanup function is run on after re-rendering of component as wel as after component removed from DOM.
+Cleanup function is run on after re-rendering of component as well as after component removed from DOM.

 # useReducer() <p id='useReducer'>